Click on the tabs to the right to learn more about organizing your POP-UP Festival.

 To give you some perspective on the number of people needed: For a festival for a group of 30-40 participants who read, we set up 14 stations.
 Prepping the event (the day before) two volunteers were able to get all the materials printed and ready in 3 hours.
 On the day of the event, it took just over an hour to set up materials for the festival and decorate the room.
 A third person was responsible for refreshments.

 As we’ve said, a POP-UP Festival can be for children, adults, or both together.
 Who do you want to reach?
 Who do you have access to reach?

-On the Decorations page, you can find different types of invitations to hand out, send home with students, etc. Below are snapshots of example invitations.
+On the Invitations page, you can find different types of invitations to hand out, send home with students, etc. Below are snapshots of example invitations.